 Going forward, I have three questions lingering in my mind.

 First, what about visually overloaded media with fast-cut editing?
 Is it even possible to provide good, real-time audio descriptions for something like Scott Pilgrim vs. the World?

 If audio descriptions are meant to provide an equivalent experience, then can that clip truly be considered a success?
 I’m skeptical.

 Second, do the same principles of good audio description apply to live entertainment?
-In many theaters, people watching a play can receive audio description via a wireless device.
+In many theaters, people watching a play can receive audio descriptions via a wireless device.
 The description is provided live by a person located in a booth acoustically insulated from the audience, but from where they have a good view of the performance.
 If the audio description principles are different, then how so?

 Third, has the abundance of podcasts affected how people think about audio descriptions?
 One would have to imagine the answer is yes, but how?

 To learn more about what makes audio descriptions helpful or unhelpful, I’m going to volunteer as a describer for the Be My Eyes app.
 It enables people who are blind or low-vision to use their smartphone cameras and ask remote-sighted volunteers for help distinguishing colors, navigating a new place, and anything else they might want assistance with.

 I will report back in a few months.
 In the meantime, leave a comment and let me know what makes an audio description work well for you.
 Equal Entry is proud to do audio description work, and we strive to do it as well as possible.